Azure-Samples/LUIS-DevOps-Template/docs/4-pipeline.md

   ```

-Then we compare the results from testing the new model with the baseline model results:
+Then we compare the results from testing the new model with the test results from the baseline model:

   ```yml
     - name: Compare Luis model F-measure with baseline